alankarchmer/minnets-opus-complicated/README.md

 ### Retrieval Pipeline

-The retrieval pipeline uses a **cascade architecture** with tangential concept extraction:
+The retrieval pipeline uses a **cascade architecture** with orthogonal search and tangential concept extraction:

 ```python
 # 1. Extract TANGENTIAL concepts (not the main subject)